canonical/praecepta/README.md

 This repository contains the documentation and the Vale rules for the documentation style guide.

-The style guide itself is written in Markdown and contained in the `en` directory
+The style guide itself is written in Markdown and contained in the `en` directory.

 It is published online at: [docs.ubuntu.com/en/styleguide](https://docs.ubuntu.com/styleguide/en)